Prosecutors seek gag order in Trayvon Martin murder case

 “This case should be tried in the courtroom and not in the media,” de la Rionda said in his new motion.
 He noted that Zimmerman’s lead attorney, Mark O‘Mara, had taken to national television as well as the Internet and social media sites including Facebook and Twitter to comment on the case.

-Nelson also ruled that the prosecution could obtain Zimmerman’s entire medical file from his local doctor - once the judge has reviewed the file to determine whether any specific records should be withheld.

-Zimmerman’s attorney had sought to block the prosecution request, citing what he said was his client’s right to privacy.
+At the same time, O‘Mara has sought to block a prosecution request for the release of more of Zimmerman’s medical records, citing what he said was his client’s right to privacy.

-Zimmerman has said he acted in self-defense when he shot Martin, who was walking back from a convenience store to the townhome.
+Zimmerman has said he acted in self-defense when he shot Martin, who was walking back from a convenience store to the townhome where he was staying with his father.

 O‘Mara has said he would seek to have the murder charge dismissed in a hearing in April or May under Florida’s Stand Your Ground law, which allows individuals in fear for their life to use deadly force in self-defense.